thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 special dialect metadata files in their JARs.  thymeleaf, thymeleaf-spring, thymeleaf-extras-springsecurity, and thymeleaf-extras-tiles2 projects already have such files.
-Other dialects, however, are up to the discretion of their developer(s).
+Other dialects, however, are up to the discretion of their developers.
 If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the section on [adding content assist for your dialect](#adding-content-assist-for-your-dialect).